• Skip to primary navigation

 5 Bad Reasons to Plant a Church

-April 16, 2017 by Ron Edmondson Articles, Leadership
+September 25, 2025 by Ron Edmondson Articles, Leadership

-I love church planters, but I’m here to tell you there are 5 bad reasons to plant a church.
+I love church planters, but I’m here to tell you there are five bad reasons to plant a church.
 I moved into church revitalization, and part of the concern I had in doing so was that I might not have a foot in church planting.
 That would be tough for me.
 After two successful plants and having worked with literally hundreds of planters, I think it’s in my blood.
 (Interestingly, I learned a few years after my first plant that my mom served on the core of a church plant during her years before marriage.
 It’s truly in my blood.)

 I seem to find some planters—or want-to-be planters—who are in it for the wrong reasons.
 The fact is we need people called to ministry in the established church.
 We need them in church revitalization.
 Not everyone needs to be a church planter.